 Josephine Hicks is a trial lawyer with 25 years’ experience in litigating disputes for a wide range of clients, including public utilities, manufacturers and distributors, chemical companies and other businesses.
 She regularly advises clients on issues that include insurance coverage, contract disputes, unfair trade practices, condemnation matters, product liability and other commercial disputes.

-Ms. Hicks served as law clerk to the Honorable Harry W. Wellford of the U.S. Court of Appeals for the Sixth Circuit in 1986-87.
-While at Vanderbilt University School of Law, Ms. Hicks was the senior student writing editor of the Vanderbilt Law Review.
+Josephine served as law clerk to the Honorable Harry W. Wellford of the U.S. Court of Appeals for the Sixth Circuit in 1986-87.
+While at Vanderbilt University School of Law, she was the senior student writing editor of the Vanderbilt Law Review.